Uniform in time estimates for the weak error of the Euler method for SDEs and a Pathwise Approach to Derivative Estimates for Diffusion Semigroups: Uniform in time convergence of the Euler scheme

 \begin{theorem} Let Hypothesis \ref{hyp:euler} hold.
 Then the weak error of the Euler approximation $\{Y_t^\delta\}_{t\geq 0}$ of the SDE \eqref{eq:SDEito} converges to $0$, uniformly in time, as $\delta \to 0$; that is, there exists some constant $K$ depending only on $\lambda, K_1,\ldots, K_6,d$ and $N$ (but not on $t$) such that for all $\varphi\in C_b^\infty(\R^N)$ and $\delta>0$ we have

 \end{theorem}

-If \eqref{eq:uniformweakconv} holds then we say that the weak error of the Euler approximation converges to zero uniformly in time.
+If \eqref{eq:uniformweakconv} holds then we say that the weak error of the Euler approximation converges to zero uniformly in time and the convergence is of order $\delta$.
 Before proving Theorem \ref{thm:globalerror}, we make several comments on the statement of the theorem.

 \begin{remark} \textup{Some comments on the above result.} \begin{itemize} \item \textup{Conditions are given in \cite[Corollary 7.5]{Mattingly}, \cite[Theorem 2]{TalayTubaro}, under which the moment bounds \eqref{eq:uboundinexp}-\eqref{eq:uboundinexp3} do hold, so in this paper we rather focus on the study of conditions under which \eqref{eq:expdecayuptoorder4nonuniform} holds, see Section \ref{sec:pathwiseOAC} and Section \ref{sec:DonskerVaradhan}.
 We emphasize that such moment bounds are required to hold for the Euler approximation, not for the SDE itself.
 And on this matter we recall that the even if the SDE \eqref{eq:SDE} has moments of all orders, all of them bounded uniformly in time, this does not imply that the moments of the numerical approximation will enjoy the same property, see \cite[Lemma 6.3]{Mattingly}.
 In Example \ref{ex:additivenoiseeuler} we show how to use \cite[Corollary 7.5]{Mattingly} in our context.} \item \textup{Hypothesis \ref{hyp:euler} \ref{ass:gradest} does not imply Hypothesis \ref{hyp:euler} \ref{hypmom} and moreover Hypothesis \ref{hyp:euler} \ref{ass:gradest} alone is not sufficient for \eqref{eq:uniformweakconv} to hold; indeed in Example \ref{ex:Grusin} we exhibit a simple two-dimensional SDE for which Hypothesis \ref{hyp:euler} \ref{ass:gradest} does hold but the (fourth) moments of the corresponding Euler approximation do not satisfy Hypothesis \ref{hyp:euler} \ref{hypmom} and \eqref{eq:uniformweakconv} does not hold.
 We also note that the SDE of Example \ref{ex:Grusin} does satisfy the OAC (which, as we have recalled in the introduction, implies exponential decay of the derivatives, see Appendix \ref{app:UFG} for details); however, as Example \ref{ex:Grusin} shows, the OAC implies neither tightness of the process itself nor of its Euler approximation - in particular it does not imply the bounds \eqref{eq:uboundinexp}-\eqref{eq:uboundinexp3} of Hypothesis \ref{hyp:euler} \ref{hypmom}.} \item \textup{Hypothesis \ref{hyp:euler} \ref{hypmom} does not imply Hypothesis \ref{ass:gradest} and Hypothesis \ref{hyp:euler} \ref{hypmom} alone is not sufficient to conclude \eqref{eq:uniformweakconv}, see Example \ref{ex:circlewithconfinement}.} \item \textup{Note that whether Hypothesis \ref{hyp:euler} \ref{hypmom} holds or not may depend on the initial datum $x$ of the SDE \eqref{eq:SDE} and on the chosen step size, see Note \ref{note:Lyapunov} on this.
 Comments on the relation between Hypothesis \ref{hyp:euler} and Lyapunov-type conditions can also be found in Note \ref{note:Lyapunov}.} \hf \end{itemize} \end{remark}